Learning to Optimize for Mixed-Integer Non-linear Programming with Feasibility Guarantees: Methodology

+Conceptually, this design resembles the idea of \textit{Relaxation Enforced Neighborhood Search} (RENS)~\citep{berthold2014rens}, which explores integer-feasible solutions in the neighborhood of a continuous relaxation.
+In contrast, our approach performs this search implicitly and differentiably via an end-to-end trained neural network.

-\Cref{algo:l2o} summarizes the integer correction layer.
-Our implementation leverages the STE for differentiability through discrete operations.
-While STE has been widely used in quantized neural networks, this is, to our knowledge, its first application in learning-to-optimize.
-Instead of fixed rounding, our correction layers learn adaptive rounding strategies conditioned on each parametric instance ${\boldsymbol \xi}$.
-During training, the loss function in~\cref{eq:loss} is used to jointly optimize the neural network weights $\Theta = \Theta_1 \cup \Theta_2$, accounting for both the objective function value and constraint violations of the predicted mixed-integer solution $\hat{\bf x}$.
-Implementation details are provided in~\Cref{sec:corr}, while visualizations of solution evolution during training are in~\Cref{sec:illu}.
+The integer correction layers achieve differentiable rounding through the combination of the STE and Sigmoid functions.
+The neural network $\delta_{\Theta_2}(\bar{\bm{x}}, \bm{\xi})$ outputs hidden representations that determine rounding directions for each integer variable, thereby learning adaptive rounding behaviors conditioned on the instance ${\bm{\xi}}$.
+During training, the loss in~\Cref{eq:loss} jointly updates the network parameters $\Theta = \Theta_1 \cup \Theta_2$, accounting for both the objective value and constraint violations of the predicted mixed-integer solution $\bm{\hat{x}}$.
+The overall end-to-end mapping from an instance parameter ${\bm{\xi}}$ to a mixed-integer solution ${\hat{\bm{x}}}$ is expressed as

-Conceptually, our integer correction layer is a learnable, end-to-end extension of the Relaxation Enforced Neighborhood Search (RENS)~\citep{berthold2014rens}, implicitly exploring the neighborhood of relaxed solutions.
-Its simplicity enables fast training and inference, even on large-scale MINLPs.
+We propose two alternative designs for the correction layer ${\bm{\varphi}}_{\Theta_2}$: \textit{Rounding Classification} (RC) and \textit{Learnable Threshold} (LT).
+Both operate downstream of the relaxed-solution mapping $\bm{\pi}_{\Theta_1}: \mathbb{R}^{n_\xi} \to \mathbb{R}^{n_r+n_z}$ and take as inputs the relaxed output ${\bm{\bar{x}}}=\bm{\pi}_{\Theta_1}({\bm{\xi}})$ together with the instance parameters ${\bm{\xi}}$.
+A learnable component $\delta_{\Theta_2}(\bar{\bm{x}}, \bm{\xi})$ then produces hidden representations used to decide rounding.
+Despite this common interface, the mechanisms differ, as illustrated in~\Cref{fig:method_examples}: RC uses a probabilistic classification scheme via logits to choose the rounding direction for each integer variable, whereas LT predicts a continuous threshold vector that controls the rounding decision.
+Additional implementation details and theoretical analyses of RC and LT, including gradient derivations and Lipschitz smoothness bounds, are provided in Appendix~\ref{app:corr}.